suneelpatel/Python-for-Beginners/README.md

 A function can return data as a result.

+In other words, Functions in Python programming, is a group of related statements that performs a specific task.
+Functions make our program more organized and help in code re-usability.

+#### Uses Of Functions:
+* Functions help in code reusability
+* Functions provide organization to the code
+* Functions provide abstraction
+* Functions help in extensibility

 # 13. File Operations / File Handling

 File handling is an important part of any web application.